1900, September 8: Coghlan’s Coffin

 Sir Johnston Forbes-Robertson [1853-1937] was an English actor and theater manager who published his memoirs -- A Player Under Three Reigns -- in 1925.
 Forbes-Robertson had been a personal friend of Coghlan, and in his book he speaks briefly of the fate of Coghlan's coffin:

-"Shortly after his burial there a great storm came up from the Gulf which swept his [Coghlan's] coffin with others into the sea.
+"Shortly after his burial there [in Galveston] a great storm came up from the Gulf which swept his [Coghlan's] coffin with others into the sea.
 The Gulf Stream bore him round Florida, up the coast about fifteen hundred miles to Prince Edward Island, and he came ashore not far from his home."

 Ripley's other reported source is another memoir, The Days I Knew, by actress Lillie Langtry [1853-1929] and also published in 1925... though there is no good reason he included it.
 Here's what she tells us about Charles Coghlan: